Emmanuel-Croydon/ProPresenter-Library-Wrapper-PS/README.md

 |___Library 2<br>
 etc.

-The config templates folder will contain a default set of playlists (recommend empty, and your labels files for each OS).
+For pro6, the config templates folder will contain a default set of playlists (recommend empty, and your labels files for each OS).
 Please name as indicated above.

+If you are using Pro7, then your repository should be structured as the default Pro7 directory is in your Documents directory.
+I recommend that you write a .gitignore file and ignore the Media directory as well as config ones (in the latter case you run the risk of trying to sync machine-specific settings).
+If you already have a repository set up then the install script will automatically pull it into your Pro7 directory.

 If you wish changes to automatically be merged to master (rather than having a manual approval) then you may wish to set up a github action to automatically merge pull requests e.g. https://github.com/marketplace/actions/simple-merge